LcgDL/Assembly-m68k/README.md

 - gcd.asm: program to find the largest positive integer that divides each of two integers.

-- fibo.asm: programm is a fibonacci sequence implementation.
+- fibo.asm: programm to find a fibonacci sequence.